heyoka/faxe-docs/docs/nodes/sample.md

     |sample(10s)

-Keep every point or batch, that falls in a 10 second boundary.
+Keep every point or batch, that falls in a 10 second interval.

 Parameters